univention/univention-corporate-server/doc/app-center/get_started.rst

 Docker images usually receive environment variables when the container is started.
 The App Center supports to pass static configuration options to the container.
-Variables parameterized by |UCSUCRV|\ s are also supported.
+Variables parameterized by |UCSUCRVs| are also supported.
 An environment file can look like the following example:

 .. code-block:: ini